ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 build();
 Construct ManagedDevice
 -------------------------------------------------------------------------------
-ManagedDevice - A device class that connects the device as managed device to IBM IoT Foundation and enables devices to perform one or more Device Management operations.
+ManagedDevice - A device class that connects the device as managed device to IBM IoT Foundation and enables the device to perform one or more Device Management operations.
 Also the ManagedDevice instance can be used to do normal device operations like publishing device events and listening for commands from application.

 ManagedDevice exposes 3 different constructors to support different user patterns,

 **Constructor#1**

-Constructs a managedDevice instance by accepting the DeviceData and the following properties,
+Constructs a ManagedDevice instance by accepting the DeviceData and the following properties,

 * Organization-ID - Your organization ID.
 * Device-Type - The type of your device.